-A: If you want to accept our Holderness invitation right now, you must, by 5 p.m.
-Monday, May 12, email Assistant Dean for Student Development John Kasprzak at firstname.lastname@example.org to drop the NC Law Review from your journal preferences.
-Accepting our invitation right now means you definitely are committing to Holderness regardless of any other journal offers you may receive and/or accept.
+A: If you want to accept a Holderness invitation immediately, you must email Assistant Dean for Student Development John Kasprzak at email@example.com to drop the NC Law Review from your journal preferences.
+Accepting immediate invitation means you definitely are committing to Holderness regardless of any other journal offers you may receive and/or accept.

 Q: What if I want to keep my Holderness options open while I wait to hear from the journals, including the NC Law Review?

 A: You may consider our offer as continuing up to the time the journals make their selections.
 This means, as to the NC Law Review, that if/when you receive an offer to join that journal, you'll have to make an either/or decision then.
-As to the other journals, we will keep our offer open to you until the other journals make their offers at which time you can accept only Holderness, accept only the journal, or accept both.
+As for other journals, the offer is kept open until journals make their offers, at which time you can accept only Holderness, accept only the journal, or accept both.

 Q: I'm thinking of doing both Holderness and a journal (not NC Law Review) if I get the chance.
 What if during my 2L year, I later decide to "go out" for an editor position on my journal?